junxit/us-congress-bills-116/bill.md

   - **(6)** the gaps that exist in understanding the socio-economic and health impacts of ocean acidification in estuaries;
   - **(7)** future directions for scientific research; and
   - **(8)** pathways for applying science in management and mitigation decisions.
-- **(c)** *Report* In entering into an arrangement under subsection (a), the Secretary shall request that the Board transmit to Congress a report on the results of the study not later than 24 months after the date of enactment of this Act.
+- **(c)** *Report* In entering into an arrangement under subsection (a), the Secretary shall request that the National Academies transmit to Congress a report on the results of the study not later than 24 months after the date of enactment of this Act.
-- **(d)** *Authorization of appropriations* There are authorized to be appropriated to carry out this section $1,000,000.
+- **(d)** *Authorization of appropriations* There are authorized to be appropriated to carry out this section $1 million.